Tokyo Games postponement presents quandary for ticket buyers - WHIZ News

 Tokyo organizers say at least 70% of 7.8 million tickets were set aside for buyers in Japan.
 About 4.5 million tickets have been sold to Japan residents, with ticket sales expected to be worth at least $800 million to local organizers, their third largest source of income.

-Associated Press emailed about a dozen ticket buyers in the United States who purchased from CoSport.
-Here’s a sampling.
+The Associated Press emailed about a dozen ticket buyers in the United States who purchased from CoSport.
 Some are keeping their tickets and plan to go.
 Some returned tickets but still plan to go and buy later.
 Others canceled plans to go altogether.

 Andrew Pham, a commodities trader in Spokane, Washington, summed it up.
 He has invested $2,500 in tickets and still plans to go.

+Pham said he assumes that CoSport will be unlikely to return money if the Olympics are canceled.

 “I couldn’t imagine that they would have the cash liquid to refund people.
-The terms and conditions are also quite ominous.”
+The terms and conditions are also quite ominous,” he said.

 Thomas Armbrustmacher, an accountant in Fowler, Michigan, said he has invested almost $1,000 in tickets and is also taking a chance.